mporcheron/porcheron.uk/privacy.md

 * No advertising on this website
 * No analytics or tracking of users or their activities on this website
 * No cookies set by the website owner
-* No non-essential cookies set by third-party service providers (see below)

-## Third-party service providers

-This website uses three external service providers only.
+This website uses three external service providers only, the details for which are below.

+If you have questions about anything above, please do not hesitate to [contact me](/contact "My contact details").

-### GitHub Pages
+## GitHub Pages

 This website is hosted by [GitHub](https://github.com "The main GitHub website"), on its [GitHub Pages](https://pages.github.com "Information about the GitHub Pages service") service.
 GitHub is owned by [Microsoft](https://www.microsoft.com/ "Microsoft homepage").
 The [GitHub Privacy Statement](https://docs.github.com/en/site-policy/privacy-policies/github-privacy-statement#additional-services "Read the Additional Services section of the GitHub Privacy Statement") says: